AaronAcerboni/planet.js/README.md

 - **Prepare your aggregations.** By default the `aggregations.json` config looks at the planet.js research & development blogs, gawker for RSS and listens out for tweets using twitter account planetjstest.

+Currently planet.js can aggregate data and has a simple URL router setup.

+eg. `localhost:8888/feeds or localhost:8888/`
+eg. `localhost:8888/[aggregationname]/[year]/[month]`

 ###Versions and Dependencies###

 Tested on Node v0.4.12 & v0.4.9

 * Node v0.4.12 (reccomended)